M3RCL/Extrem--dron-control/Approaches/DDQN/ddqn_description.md

 ___________________________________________________________________________________
 **DDQN Drone Navigation in AirSim**

-This branch implements a Double Deep Q-Network (DDQN) algorithm for autonomous drone waypoint navigation in the AirSim simulation environment.
+Directory DDQN contain implementation of the Double Deep Q-Network (DDQN) algorithm for autonomous drone waypoint navigation in the AirSim simulation environment.
 The system uses depth camera information and polar coordinates to enable the drone to learn how to navigate to specified waypoints while avoiding obstacles.

 **Overview**